 \section{Introduction}

 Time-series regression models have long been the cornerstone of financial valuation and forecasting.
-Traditional statistical approaches \cite{weisberg2005applied, ariyo2014stock, bauwens2006multivariate} focus exclusively on numerical features and overlook open-domain knowledge from diverse modalities \cite{cheng2024sociodojo}.Intuitively, fusing information across these modalities yields richer, multidimensional representations that can outperform uni-modal models \cite{huang2021makes}.
-In equity investment decisions, for example, investors integrate historical price series with real-time multimodal data to guide buy, sell, or hold strategies: structured tables supply fundamental metrics, news sentiment reflects market mood, and technical charts quantify long-term trends via indicators such as moving averages \cite{zhang2024multimodal, zou2023prebit}.
+Traditional statistical approaches \cite{weisberg2005applied, ariyo2014stock, bauwens2006multivariate, yang2025fourier} focus exclusively on numerical features and overlook open-domain knowledge from diverse modalities \cite{cheng2024sociodojo}.Intuitively, integrating multiple modalities enables richer, multidimensional representations that often outperform unimodal models \cite{huang2021makes}.
+In equity investment, for example, investors draw on historical price series and real-time multimodal data to inform buy, sell, or hold decisions: structured tables provide financial indicators, social media captures market sentiment, and technical charts reflect long-term price trends \cite{zhang2024multimodal, zou2023prebit}.